-I spent last weekend in Wisconsin with pastor (and Packer’s Chaplain) Troy Murphy and his family of believers at Green Bay Community Church.
-They hosted an “Accidental Faith” Seminar on Saturday and we talked about the case for truth, the case for God’s existence and the case for the Resurrection.
-I was very impressed with the number of people who came out on a beautiful, warm, pre-Spring day in Wisconsin.
-Troy has done an amazing job raising up a group of disciples who want to be intentional.
-They get it.
-They want to be more than accidental Christians.
+I occasionally get the opportunity to train with pastor (and Packer’s Chaplain) Troy Murphy and his family of believers at Green Bay Community Church.
+They hosted an “Accidental Faith” Seminar recently and we talked about the case for truth, the case for God’s existence and the case for the Resurrection.
+These believers want to be more than accidental Christians.
 I often use that expression to describe what I see around the country.
 Here’s what I mean:

 Imagine that you and I are sitting in my family room.
 The television is turned off; it’s 5:20pm.
 I lean over and ask, “What channel is the weather report on?”